 If you have any of these symptoms, please call your doctor.
 Taking care of kidney stones early can prevent serious complications, such as CKD or, in extreme cases, renal failure that would require dialysis or a kidney transplant to replace the function of the kidneys.

-Because about half of all people who get kidney stones once will get them again, the best way to treat them is to prevent them from coming back.
-Prevention through changes in lifestyle, especially eating and exercise habits, is often the best method to avoid kidney stones or prevent a recurrence.
+Prevention through changes in lifestyle, especially eating and exercise habits can help people avoid kidney stones or prevent them.
 Drinking about 2 to 3 quarts of water a day is usually recommended for someone with a history of kidney stones (unless on a fluid-restricted diet).
-Also, if you form calcium stones, your doctor may recommend reducing your intake of oxalate-rich foods such as nuts and nut butters, rhubarb, beets and beet greens, spinach, tea, chocolate, strawberries and black raspberries.
 Diets low in protein can help reduce the chances of developing some types of kidney stones.

-Besides dietary adjustments, your doctor may prescribe medicines that help control the amounts of certain kidney stone-causing minerals from developing in the urine.
-Your doctor will recommend the best treatment after determining what type of kidney stone you have.
+Besides dietary adjustments, your doctor may prescribe medicines that help control the amounts of certain minerals from developing in the urine.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.